medic-app/front-end-devs/README.md

+#Erem Amarachi Winner
-#Pesova this is my frontend branch for the team work
+This is my frontend commit on the project